plusreed/Discord-AFK/README.md

 Discord-AFK
 ---
 Go idle by typing `away` at the command prompt.
 Come back by typing `unaway`.
 It's that simple. <br />
 **WARNING:** This does NOT work if you have an active session from within a Discord client!
-You must close any active Discord desktop/web client before using this. <br />
+You must close any active Discord desktop/web client before using this.
+The reason for this is that Discord prioritizes Online over Idle.<br />

 ###Dependencies
 - vorpal